Complete Shun Knives Review Guide: A New Perspective On Proven Success

 Shun Dual Core Review:

-Another very unique blade from Shun, their Dual Core blades are made of layering two different high-carbon steels, VG10 and VG2.
-Once thought to be impossible, this combination will wear at slightly different rates, creating micro-serrations along the blade so its able to maintain performance longer.
+Another very unique series from Shun, their Dual Core blades are made of layering two different high-carbon steels, VG10 and VG2.
+Once thought to be impossible, this combination will wear at slightly different rates, creating micro-serrations along the blade so its able to maintain high performance for a longer period of time.
 The Dual Core uses a rabbet tang to control weight, similar to how a samurai sword is constructed.
 It uses a traditional Japanese handle made of octagon-shaped ebony Pakkawood and comes with a saya (sheath).
+This is a very unique Japanese knife and one that anyone would be proud to own in their kitchen.

 Shun Blue Steel